Zup-Protocol/router-contracts/README.md

 yarn testfuzz
 ```

-To run only the Fork tests:
+To run only the Fork tests (needs internet connection):
 ```bash
 yarn testfork
 ```